 The Friends of Newport Ship fully support the work of Newport City Council in the continuing conservation of the timbers and all the other artefacts that are part of this amazing treasure – ‘the Newport Medieval Ship’.

-The ‘conservation phase’ of the project will continue until all the timbers are returned from York Archaeological Trust where the contents of the last tank of saturated timbers are being ‘freeze-dried’ and will be returned in batches as and when ready.
-The conserved timbers are being stored in the climate controlled spaces in the Ship Centre and can be viewed through the double-glazed windows purchased by FoNS and fitted by the team.
+The ‘conservation phase’ of the project will continue until all the timbers are returned from Mary Rose Archaeological Services (MRSA) where the contents of the last tank of saturated timbers are being ‘freeze-dried’ and will be returned in batches as and when ready.
+The conserved timbers are being stored in the climate-controlled spaces in the Ship Centre and can be viewed through the double-glazed windows purchased by FoNS and fitted by the team.

 The next stage of the project is the real big one!
 To date, this project has cost the public purse over £9 million, but this is a minor sum when compared to the construction of a suitable maritime museum hall in Newport to host the re-assembly and display of our massive vessel.